robertzk/misp/README.md

 Thus, an expression such as `(foo bar baz)` is actually parsed as `( -> foo -> bar -> baz`, where `(` is seen as the parent of a tree and `foo`, `bar` and `baz` are its branches.

+MISP is [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) and thus programs can compute on the language itself through reflection and manipulation of the in-memory ASTs.

 ## Example MISP programs